-If you would like to meet with a representative while he or she is in your area, please contact him/her using the information listed on the event description from the schedule.
+If you would like to meet with a representative while they are in your area, please contact them using the information listed on the event description from the schedule.
 We look forward to meeting with you!

 Washington, D.C. (and points north)